fredboudon/LpyWeb/README.md

 3- Activate Lpy environnement with the command: "conda activate lpy".

-4- Prepare the flask module with the command:
+4- Prepare the flask module with the command: "export FLASK_APP=communication.py".
-"set FLASK_APP=communication.py" on Mac or "export FLASK_APP=communication.py" on Linux systems.

 5- Launch the server with the command: "flask run".